hqyang/nlp-fall25/_pages/logistics.md

 ### Grading

-This is a graduate-level course, and by the end of this class you should have a good understanding of the methodologies in natural language processing, and be able to use them to solve real problems of modest complexity.
-The final grades will be determined based on the weighted average of the assignments, and project.
+This is an undergraduate-level course, and by the end of this class you should have a good understanding of the methodologies in natural language processing, and be able to use them to solve real problems of modest complexity.
+The final grades will be determined based on the weighted average of the assignments, project, and exam.
 The grading breakdown is as follows:

-- Homework 1 (15%)
+- Homework 1 (x%)
-- Homework 2 (15%)
+- Homework 2 (x%)
-- Homework 3 - Proposal (20%)
+- Homework 3 - Proposal (x%)
-- Homework 4 (20%)
+- Homework 4 (x%)
-- Homework 5 - Project (30%)
+- Homework 5 - Project (x%)
-	- Report (10%)
+	- Report (x%)
-	- Code (10%)
+	- Code (x%)
-	- Presentation (10%)
+	- Presentation (x%)

-*Note that this class does not have any exams.*
+- Exam ()

 ***

 ### Class format
-For the time being the class is expected to be in-person, although this might change depending on the COVID situation.
+For the time being the class is expected to be in-person.
 For each class there will be:

 - *Reading:* Most classes will have associated reading material that we recommend you read before the class to familiarize yourself with the topic.
 - *Code/Data Walk:* Some classes will include a code walk through code of a particular implementation, or data.